OhMeadhbh/dsd/README.md

 token will be called twice.
 First with the first half of the string and then with the second half of the string.

-This is somewhat bad because it means that the lexxer cannot distinguish between the following two input strings (if the buffer is 16 bytes long):

-    [ "0123456789ABCDEF" "0123456789ABCDEF" ]

-and

-    [ "0123456789ABCDEF0123456789ABCDEF" ]
+This could be bad if we didn't call the token callback with the TEXTLEX_T_END token specified.
+It tells the callback that a variable length data unit is complete.
+It's used for strings, comments, numbers, literals, hex numbers and annotations.
+You won't get an TEXTLEX_T_END call for equals, open and close maps and open and close arrays.
+These tokens are fixed length and a length of 1 is implied.

-One way around this is to dynamically grow the buffer size:
+Another way to avoid worrying about the buffer overflow is to dynamically grow the buffer size:

     unsigned int buffer_size = 16;
     unsigned char * buffer = malloc( buffer_size );